IR Global & Sinchi: working to make a difference

-For this purpose, in 2015 IR created a charity called the Sinchi Foundation that focuses on indigenous rights and the preservation of cultural and biodiversity.
+For this purpose, in 2015, the founder of IR, Tom Wheeler created a charity called the Sinchi Foundation that focuses on Indigenous rights, the preservation of cultural and the protection of nature.

 The network in action

 Our global network supports Sinchi in reaching its objectives via;

 - Our ‘One Billable Hour’ program.
 Contributing members donate the equivalent financial value of one hour of advice per year.
 Funds raised distributed to indigenous-led projects.

 - Access to Justice; Creation of Forest Guardians sponsorship model.
 IR member firms directly supporting Indigenous communities with the tools and resources needed to defend their territories.